zkx06111/WSRGlow/README.md

 Change the code in `infer.py` to specify the checkpoint you want to load and the sample inputs you want to use for inference.
 Run `python infer.py --config config.yaml` on a GPU, modify the code for the correct path of checkpoints and wav files.

+### Codelab Sample

+You can experiment with the codelab sample and trained checkpoint [here](https://colab.research.google.com/drive/1uJ9bcUdK3VUwWYt0aU1C1mXAXp6JzCLh?usp=sharing).

+Note that the released checkpoint is trained for 2x super-resolution.
+You should select the GPU runtime to run the sample.

+`p225_001_lr.wav` and `p225_001_hr.wav` are the LR version and HR version of the same utterance taken from the test set.